dehen/Inventory-Profiles-Next.github.io/docs/profiles/index.md

 Go back to the screenshot above.
 Now is a good time to fill those "Quick Profile" names, and if you didn't yet, assign them hotkeys.

 Once you are ready with the names, you need to reload the configuration.
-The default hotkey is **R+Y**.
+The default hotkey is ++r+y++ .

 That's it you are ready to go...